How to End a Letter (Example Closings, Sign Off's)

 - "Best regards"

-List Of Closing Statements For A Letter Or Email
+List of Closing Statements for a Letter or Email (Letter Endings)

-Here is the absolute best list of closing statements that you can use for a legal letter, business letter, note to a friend, email or another type of semi-formal situation where you want to be presented as professional and with a more serious tone.
+Here is the absolute best list of closing statements that you can use for a legal letter.
+Or a business letter, note to a friend, email, or another type of semi-formal situation.
+Somewhere you want to be presented as professional and with a more serious tone.

 - “Warm regards”